eliminmax/LFS-Build-Notes/Build-Notes.md

 I built the newer versions with the instructions for the previous versions, with the following differences:

-* Replaced the version numbers in download urls, file paths, `./configure --docdir=` arguments, etc.
+* Replaced the version numbers in download URLs, file paths, `./configure --docdir=` arguments, etc.
 * Passed `-DCMAKE_INSTALL_LIBDIR=/usr/lib` to the libtiff `cmake` command, so that it would install to `/usr/lib`, rather than `/usr/lib64`.
 * Skipped required libtiff patch, as it fixes vulnerabilities in version 4.4.0 that were patched in 4.5.0 anyway
 * Skipped optional GLib patch, as it's optional, and not yet available for 2.74.4